 - I also used non-dairy milk (unsweetened cashew milk and almond both worked well) since so many people are looking for dairy-free recipes these days.

-- As for the oil, I tried coconut and canola and both work well, just make sure the coconut is a little melted so that it mixes in well.
+- As for the oil, I like to make them with coconut oil, just make sure it’smelted so that it mixes in well.

 I love mini muffins because they bake up so quickly and it is just so hard to go wrong with them.
 Their petite size also means it’s ok to have seconds (ok, and perhaps thirds too).
 Kids also seem to love mini muffins–baking and eating them!